mhmoudjma/Backup_Sender/README.md

 Behind every `tar` and `curl` command lies a small question: how do we make security a habit, not a burden?

+## License

+This project is licensed under the **GNU General Public License v3.0 (GPLv3)** — see the [LICENSE](LICENSE) file for details.

+The GPLv3 license ensures that this software and any derivatives remain free and open source.
+You are free to use, modify, and distribute it under the same license terms, but you must include attribution and keep the same licensing for derivative works.